jeromew/node-pg-copy-streams-binary/README.md

 default: true
 This option can be used to not send the header that PostgreSQL expects at the end of COPY session.
 You could use this if you want to unpipe this stream pipe another one that will send more data and maybe finish the COPY session.

-### options.mapping

-default: false
-By default, the Deparser expects a stream of arrays.
-Each array consists of `{ type: type, value: value }` elements.
-The length of the array MUST be equal to the number of fields in your target database table.
-The types MUST be identical to the types of the fields in the database (cf the "currently supported types")

-This `mapping` option can be used to transform an stream of objects into such an array. mapping MUST be an array of Function elements.
-The prototype of the function is `function(row)`.
-The function can do what it wants with the row and output the necessary `{ type: type, value: value }`

 ## API for Parser